dolaameng/deeplearning-exploration/README.md

 ### Why this project
 1. summarize usage patterns of deep learning for different tasks such as images, texts, speech, image-text embedding and etc.
 2. write tutorial code on how to use them
+3. develop wrapper code to make the use of those frameworks integratable in practice

 ### What we want to cover
 1. how to use a specific framework